Help & Advice from Bedfordshire's Wine Making Experts

 Wine Making Seasons:

 The best wine makers time their activities to coincide with those of the grapes.
-That's why we take our holidays in March and July when the grapes are budding and ripening respectively.
+That's why we take our holidays in February and July when the grapes are budding and ripening respectively.

 The guide below shows what fruit/vegetables are at their best for making wine each month.